in4lio/yupp/doc/README.md

 only **an application** can be embedded into the source code directly.

 The following examples show various syntactic constructs of the macro language.
-Try them using [yupp Web Console](http://yup-py.appspot.com/).
+You can try them using [yupp Web Console](http://yup-py.appspot.com/).

     ($! this is a comment, won't be saved in the generated text )